Best Running Rain Jackets of 2023

 Do I need to size up when buying a rain jacket?

 While the overall sizing of different rain jackets is fairly standard, they all have various cuts and fit an array of body types differently.
 If you generally only toss a rain jacket on over a single layer, or maybe a thin insulating layer, you can probably get away with the same sized rain jacket as the rest of your running wardrobe.
 But it’s probably worth sizing up if you’re running in environments where you have to layer up underneath a rain jacket.
-If you want to be able to wear a small pack under your rain jacket, sizing up is a good idea, too.
-While the material in many rain jackets has some stretch to it, a jacket like the Outdoor Research Helium Rain Jacket doesn’t have a lot of give to it and can inhibit range of motion if it’s too small.
-Choosing the larger size is often worth it if you’re in between sizes.
+If you want to be able to wear a small pack under your rain jacket, you’ll probably need to size up as well.
+While the material in many rain jackets has some stretch to it, a jacket like the Outdoor Research Helium Rain Ultralight Jacket doesn’t have a lot of give and can inhibit your range of motion if it’s too small.
+Choosing the larger size is often worth it if you’re between sizes.

 Should I prioritize weight or protection in a rain jacket?